jordonwow/bigdebuffs/README.md

 Submit a pull request:
 https://github.com/jordonwow/bigdebuffs/pulls

+## v9.14
+* Fix for false icons sticking to nameplates

 ## v9.13
 * Added Offensive Debuffs category (e.g. Colossus Smash, Dark Simulacrum, Devouring Plague) (#233) Abilities that are used rotationally in PvE will by default not show on unitFrames & nameplates, this can easily be overwritten in options